+Chief Judge James E. Lockemy was born in Dillon, SC where he presently resides.
 After graduating from Dillon High School, he attended The Citadel leaving in his second year after deciding to get married.
 Briefly, he attended Coastal Carolina and then returned to Dillon and worked as a bagboy at a local supermarket and delivered morning newspapers while achieving his bachelor's degree in history from the University of North Carolina at Pembroke.
 He then attended law school at the University of South Carolina.
-After graduating he entered the United States Army acquiring the rank of Captain while assigned to the 18th Airborne Corps at Fort Bragg, North Carolina.
+After graduating from law school and passing the Bar, Chief Judge Lockemy entered the United States Army acquiring the rank of Captain while assigned to the 18th Airborne Corps at Fort Bragg, North Carolina.

 After completing his three year tour of duty, he joined the South Carolina Army National Guard and also accepted a position as Legislative Assistant to U.S. Senator Strom Thurmond.
-While in Washington, D.C., he served as legal counsel to a subcommittee on the Senate Judiciary Committee.
-One of his most memorable experiences was as lead staff counsel to coordinate the successful efforts to keep the Electoral College in Presidential elections.
+While in Washington, D.C., he served as a legal counsel to the Senate Judiciary Committee.
 Senator Strom Thurmond presented him for admission to the United States Supreme Court.
+During his 43 years of military service, Chief Judge Lockemy was the recipient of seventeen awards, including The Legion of Merit.
+He was activated from the National Guard and served a tour of duty in war-torn Kosovo.
+He retired from active service as a full Colonel.
+He then entered the South Military Department where he retired as a Major General.

 Court of Appeals